 The exact cost will of course depend on the individual circumstances of the matter.
-For example, if there is only one beneficiary and no property, costs will be at the lower end of the range.
-If there is more than 1 beneficiary, a UK property and say, 3 UK bank accounts, costs will be at the higher end.
+For example, if there is only one beneficiary and no property, costs will be at the lower end of the range; and if the estate is more complex, the costs will be at the higher end of the range.

 We will handle the full process for you.
 This estimated fee range is for “simple” estates where: